parlough/thisweekindart/pages/issues/issue-1.md

 This was an especially busy week for Dart as
 Google I/O was this past week, May 11-12, available to stream online.

-This year saw a lot of interesting content and announcements for developers using Google products or services, including Dart 2.17 and Flutter 3.
+This year saw a lot of exciting content and announcements for developers using Google products or services, including Dart 2.17 and Flutter 3.

-To catch up with the Dart and Flutter announcements and learning materials, see the [Flutter page][flutter-io] on the [Google I/O 2022][] site.
+To catch up on the Dart and Flutter announcements and learning materials, see the [Flutter page][flutter-io] on the [Google I/O 2022][] site.

 [flutter-io]: https://io.google/2022/products/flutter/
 [Google I/O 2022]: https://io.google/2022

 ## Community updates